 Mulla Nasrudin, when a little boy, was left home alone one day.
 His parents promised him a reward if he behaved himself while they were away.

 Upon their return, they asked, “So, did you stay out of trouble and be a good boy?”

 “Just Good?
 I was way gooder than good.
 In fact, I was so good that I could hardly stand myself!”

 What good is being so good that you cannot even stand yourself!
-You have to find time now because moment by moment, life continues to pass by, clock continues to tick, expectations will stay if not grow.
+You have to find time now because moment by moment, life continues to pass by, the clock continues to tick; expectations will stay if not grow.
 Present mirth hath present laughter as Shakespeare would tell you.
 Do not let this slip by.
 Start living.
 Now is a good time.
-To take care of yourself is no sacrilege, only taking care of yourself maybe.
+To take care of yourself is no sacrilege; taking care of only yourself may be.

 Be not a casualty of virtues, be the cause.
 No, not a victim.
 A victor.
 Don’t ignore yourself.